runemalm/OpenDDD.NET/docs/userguide.rst

 Repositories are automatically registered based on naming conventions:

-- Interfaces ending with `Repository` (e.g., `ICustomerRepository`) are automatically registered with their corresponding implementation (e.g., `PostgresCustomerRepository` or `MemoryCustomerRepository`), depending on the configuration.
+- Interfaces ending with `Repository` (e.g., `ICustomerRepository`) are automatically registered with their corresponding implementation (e.g., `PostgresCustomerRepository` or `InMemoryCustomerRepository`), depending on the configuration.

 Actions are also auto-registered: